 The optimal treatment of hypersomnia depends on the specific symptoms experienced by the individual.
-The aim of treatment is usually to reduce symptoms during the day to allow the patient to partake in normal daily activities, thus increasing the quality of life.
+The aim of treatment is usually to reduce symptoms during the day to allow the patient to partake in normal daily activities, thus increasing their quality of life.

 However, it is worthwhile to confirm that patients are taking measures to improve their nighttime sleep quality.
 This may include ensuring the sleep environment is a comfortable temperature with low sound and light levels.
-Additionally, stimulants such as caffeine, alcohol and nicotine should be avoided in the hours before bedtime.
+Additionally, stimulants such as caffeine, alcohol, and nicotine should be avoided in the hours before bedtime.

 For example, psychological or emotional issues can interfere with sleeping habits and cause symptoms of hypersomnia.
 In this instance, antidepressant medications such as selective serotonin reuptake inhibitors (SSRIs) can help to address the underlying cause and improve symptoms of hypersomnia.